jalbertsr/proxy-api/README.md

 ## API Proxy-Steam

-This repo contains the code for a proxy built to simplify the access to the APIs that have a CORS problem.
+This repo contains the code for a proxy built to simplify the access to the APIs that have CORS problem or APIs that give you a Bearer token you can't use in the client side for security reasons.

 ### Instructions

-To use this API you must use this URL as a base url.
+To use this repo you must deploy this node proxy and use your domain URL as a base url.

+For example:

 ```
 https://proxy-steam.herokuapp.com/